-15. Working from home remains the most important arrangement to reduce work-related spread among employees and is still strongly encouraged when possible.
-Additionally, businesses are encouraged to postpone or cancel all non-essential, business-related employee travel and refrain from scheduling future travel until the Stay at Home Advisory is no longer in place.

-Office-Based Business Limits - Continue Working Remotely to the Extent Possible
+- 15. Working from home remains the most important arrangement to reduce work-related spread among employees and is required when possible.
+Additionally, businesses are encouraged to postpone or cancel all non-essential, business-related employee travel and refrain from scheduling future travel until the Stay at Home Advisory is no longer in place. - Office-Based Business Limits Continue Working Remotely to the Extent Possible - 16.
+For office-based businesses, employees who are able to work remotely are required to do so during the Pause.
+If an employee's duties require an on-site presence on a daily or periodic basis, the employer may permit the performance of such duties in person.